mikahama/syntaxmaker/README.md

 2. HFST `pip install hfst` for more instructions, see my post about [HFST and Python](https://mikalikes.men/using-hfst-on-python/).

 # Installing
-You do `pip install syntaxmaker` to install this library.
+Run `pip install syntaxmaker` to install this library.
 After installing it, go to [Creating a sentence, the basics](https://github.com/DiscoveryGroup/syntaxmaker/wiki/Creating-a-sentence,-the-basics) for a quick start guide.

 # Cite